-As detailed in Parts Four and Five of this report, submissions and presentations at forums make it clear that neither those who use nor those who provide services have any faith in the continuation of the current national processes.
+Submissions and presentations at forums make it clear that neither those who use nor those who provide services have any faith in the continuation of the current national processes.
 The submissions suggest that key issues such as: national implementation of early intervention strategies; coordination of national alcohol, drug, mental health and suicide prevention strategies; implementation and ongoing review of national mental health standards; enhanced access to public and private sector mental health services (particularly for those who live in rural and regional areas); introduction of national measures of quality and safety; improved clinical care for the aged; support for innovation, research and sustainable new systems; and prioritisation of supported employment and rehabilitation services will not be realised by the current governments employing conventional bureaucratic processes.